MicrosoftDocs/entra-docs/docs/identity-platform/secure-group-access-control.md

 ---
 title: Secure access control using groups in Microsoft Entra ID
 description: Learn about how groups are used to securely control access to resources in Microsoft Entra ID.
 author: omondiatieno
 manager: CelesteDG
+ms.author: jomondi
+ms.custom: template-concept
+ms.date: 01/06/2023
+ms.reviewer: jodah
 ms.service: active-directory
 ms.subservice: develop
 ms.topic: conceptual

-ms.date: 01/06/2023
-ms.custom: template-concept
-ms.author: jomondi
-ms.reviewer: jodah
-# Customer intent: As a developer, I want to learn how to most securely use Microsoft Entra groups to control access to resources.
+#Customer intent: As a developer, I want to learn how to most securely use Microsoft Entra groups to control access to resources.
 ---

 # Secure access control using groups in Microsoft Entra ID